suryaprakp/AWS-Services/Lambda service/Admin-container-for lambda/README.md

  # Containerizing

  We have containarised the builidng / execution of AWS API's and terraform so that all the dependencies are taken care also securing credentials in the environment

+ Usage:
+ - start the admin container ./admin-container.sh envs/lab
+ - after logging into the container, use admin_terraform_plan to see changes to your infrastructure
+ - use admin_terraform_apply to apply changes to your infre

 # Lambda trigger flow
 Cloudwatch events --> lambda function --> Request KMS to decrypt Datadog API keys --> Authenticate to Datadog API --> Post request to Datadog resources